What is the Washington News Service?

 Launched in 1999, the Washington News Service (WNS) is part of a network of independent public interest state-based news services pioneered by Public News Service.
 Our mission is an informed and engaged citizenry making educated decisions in service to democracy; and our role is to inform, inspire, excite and sometimes reassure people in a constantly changing environment through reporting spans political, geographic and technical divides.

-Especially valuable in this turbulent climate for journalism, currently 120 radio stations and used by 24 print/online outlets and 2 television stations for a total of 146 media outlets in Washington and border states and 623 regionally/nationwide outlets regularly pick up and redistribute our stories.
+Especially valuable in this turbulent climate for journalism, currently used by 90 radio stations, 22 print/online outlets and 5 television stations for a total of 117 media outlets in Washington and border states and 61 regionally/nationwide.
 An average of 37 media outlets broadcast or ran each story in their paper and/or on their web page.
 These include outlets like:

 - Davenport Times

 - KIRO-TV 7 CBS Seattle

 - KNWV-FM, NPR Clarkston